Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US013/01.requirements-engineering/Readme.md

 * **AC1:** The list of employees should be alphabetically sorted and grouped by store.
-* **AC2:** Stores should be sorted according to their property listings, from the one with more listings to the one with less listings.
+* **AC2:** Stores should be sorted according to their land listings, from the one with more listings to the one with less listings.
-* **AC3:** Each store should state how many property listings it has.
+* **AC3:** Each store should state how many land listings it has.

 ### 1.4.
 Found out Dependencies